Blueberry17/advent-of-code-2015/README.md

 ```

 # Lessons
-1. Who knew AoC could be this difficult?
+1. Who knew AoC could be this easy?
 2. In-built functions can make for very concise code.
 3. Even Santa is automating!
 4. Hashlib is a very handy encoder and decoder.